albertattard/spring-boot-camp/docs/02-data/02-database.md

        password: SomeRandomPassword
    ```

-   We are configuring the connection through the `DATABASE_TO_UPPER=false` property.
-Without this, the connection may not work as expected.
+   {% include custom/note.html details="We are configuring the connection through the <code>DATABASE_TO_UPPER=false</code> property.
+Without this property, the connection may not work as expected." %}

 1. Build the project, again